prcutler/the-bootloader/content/en/blog/episodes/1/index.md

 description: "Episode 1"
 author: Paul Cutler ([@prcutler](https://twitter.com/prcutler))
 ---
+## Welcome
 Welcome to The Bootloader, a bi-weekly podcast bringing you news, project updates, and product talk from the tech and maker scenes.
+Paul and Tod will bring you three interesting things and chat about them for a few minutes each.

 FIXME: Update Zencastr Embed Link with correct episode